pamegeo/poisoned-city-deadly-border-1/readme.md

 ### Spending on Wastewater

-Data source: North American Development Bank
+Data source: North American Development Bank (NADB)

-Jointly funded wastewater projects in Mexicali are analyzed, including U.S. government funding (from the Environmental Protection Agency through the Border Environment Infrastructure Fund), NADB-funded loans, and funding by Mexican government sources.
+Jointly funded wastewater projects in Mexicali are analyzed, including U.S. government funding (from the Environmental Protection Agency (EPA) through the Border Environment Infrastructure Fund (BEIF)), NADB-funded loans, and funding by Mexican government sources.

 Annual disbursements of EPA funding is charted for BEIF grants for wastewater projects.

 ### Sewage Spills

-Data source: International Boundary and Water Commission
+Data source: International Boundary and Water Commission (IBWC)

-Information about sewage spills was obtained from the U.S. Section of the International Boundary and Water Commission through a Freedom of Information Act request.
+Information about sewage spills was obtained from the U.S. Section of the IBWC through a Freedom of Information Act request.
 The data provided on reported sewage spills included a mix of sewage volumes and flow rates.

 In cases when no estimated total volume was given, the estimated sewage spills are calculated based on the duration of the events.